cla-cif/english-with-claudia/README.md

 __[Follow this link to the website](https://cla-cif.github.io/english-with-claudia/)__

-English with Claudia is the landing pad website for English students.
-The site is targeted toward learners of all ages and levels who aim to stay fluent or improve their language skills thanks to a tailored and flexible teaching method provided by the teacher Claudia.
-English with Claudia is straighforward and easy to browse website: the aim is to stimulate curiosity and get the student to the "Contact me" form effortlessly.
+English with Claudia is the landing pad website for English learners.
+The website is aimed at learners of all ages and levels who want to improve or maintain their language skills thanks to the tailor-made and flexible teaching method of teacher Claudia.
+English with Claudia is a clear and easy-to-navigate website: The aim is to arouse curiosity and lead the student effortlessly to the "Contact me" form.

-Given the educational purpose of the website, a special accent was put on accessibility to welcome any student, therefore high-contrast colors, minimalistic animation and a light graphic where priviliged among other choices.
+Considering the educational purpose of the website, special attention was paid to accessibility in order to welcome every student.
+Therefore, high-contrast colours, minimalist animations and light graphics, among others, were preferred.

-The text was tested and refined using the established [readability indices](https://www.analyzemywriting.com/readability_indices.html#:~:text=A%20readability%20index%20is%20an,the%20complexity%20of%20a%20text.) to make it easily understandable to most users.
-The text presenting english lessons shouldn't be difficult to read since the intedned users are, in fact, learners.
+The text was tested against common [readability indices](https://www.analyzemywriting.com/readability_indices.html#:~:text=A%20readability%20index%20is%20an,the%20complexity%20of%20a%20text.) and refined to be easily understood by most users.
+The text presenting the English lessons should not be difficult to read, as the intended users are indeed learners.

 ![Landing page](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/landing-page.jpeg)